 Interest Rate: The percentage at which interest is calculated on a loan.

 Lender: A financial institution that provides loan funds to parents or students.
 For federal Direct Loans (including parent PLUS Loans), the Department of Education is the lender.
-For Gardner Loans, Cornell is the lender.
+For Gardner and Shoemaker Loans, Cornell is the lender.
 Lenders may use a loan servicer to coordinate the repayment of loans.